Machine learning juggernaut

 Since its launch, the Qubole-Snowflake integration is used by several of our joint customers to deploy machine learning on Snowflake data leveraging Qubole’s Apache Spark capabilities.
 We also enable access to popular cloud data warehouses such as Azure SQL Data Warehouse or AWS Redshift.

-I want to share a real-life example to demonstrate how machine learning on data warehouse is used.
+I want to share a real-life example to demonstrate machine learning on the data warehouse.
 One of our retail customers is using machine learning to create customer segmentation for their next generation personalization engine.
 They are using the Qubole-Snowflake connector to read 30 million records, classify these into 1700 different segments based on numerous attributes and write them back into the data warehouse.
 These granular segments are used for creating highly personalized product and promotion offers.

 As modern data management practices embrace the co-existence of data lakes and data warehouses, we will continue to see a trend where machine learning platforms evolve to access and process data from multiple disparate platforms for structured and unstructured data to support the digital enterprise.